-To demonstrate the applicability of the HeartKey Signal Conditioning and QRS Detection algorithms for integration into the ever-increasing range of EKG-functionalised dry electrode hardware, EKG data originating from a variety of devices and challenging collection protocols, including walking, and running, were used.
-A database of proprietary dry electrode data was designed to validate QRS detection performance on challenging EKG data.
-This database represents EKG data collected from real world use, where EKGs are performed in various settings, through various methods, by various operators, which ultimately results in a significant variation of signal quality.
-Challenging signals in the database include those with a significant degree of high frequency noise, motion artefacts, low QRS amplitude, irregular rhythms, and variable beat morphologies.
-Performance on this dry electrode EKG data was evaluated against manual peak annotations.
+To demonstrate the applicability of the HeartKey Signal Conditioning and QRS Detection algorithms for integration into the ever-increasing range of ECG-functionalized dry electrode hardware, ECG data originating from a variety of devices and challenging collection protocols, including walking, and running, were used.
+This database represents the real world, where ECGs are performed in various settings, through various methods, by various operators, which ultimately results in a significant variation of signal quality.
+Challenging signals in the database include those with a significant degree of high frequency noise, motion artifacts, low QRS amplitude, irregular rhythms, and variable beat morphologies.
+Performance on this dry electrode ECG data was evaluated against manual peak annotations and where appropriate, compared to data collected on an industry gold standard ambulatory wet electrode device (Bittium Faros 180).